9 Rituals To Make You Love Autumn

 3. Get Your Bed All Snuggly!

 Your bed is a sacred place.
 It’s where you retreat at the end of the day and hopefully, its comfort lulls you into a peaceful sleep.
 Make it your absolute haven!
 Perhaps think about changing your sheets to a new set, look for 100% cotton which is kind to your skin, a high Egyptian thread count really reflects quality.
 Consider adding a nice fluffy throw for when the nights grow cooler.
 Always wash new linen and iron it first.
-Have a warm aromatherapy bath before going to bed, perhaps add some lavender essential oil or burn my lavender aromatherapy candle (excellent for encouraging real relaxation).
+Have a warm aromatherapy bath before going to bed, perhaps add some lavender essential oil blend for sleep or burn my lavender scented candle (both excellent for encouraging real relaxation).
 Then, when you’re ready for bed, slip under your duvet so you’re pleasantly cocooned and take a few deep breaths while placing your hand on your tummy.
 Inhale deeply and hold for a few seconds, then exhale with a long sigh.
 With each breath you should feel enormous relaxation washing over you.
 Think about stillness and how comfortable you are and use an affirmation to really slow down your body and quieten your mind…something like “I feel wrapped up and safely cocooned.”
 Let the day’s worries drift away while you fall into a delicious slumber!

 4. Time Sensitive Smart Lighting

 Timed lighting is more than just excellent added security for your home; it gives your house a glow from the outside so makes it welcoming.
 Adding in a time-sensitive light bulb to a lamp or a ceiling light goes a long way to making the darker evenings seem less daunting especially if you know you’re the first one to get home.
 I purchased some special smart bulbs through HIVE and there are lots of colour choices too so you can really have some fun!
 Just pair it with the app if you’ve got Hive.